SynTexDZN/homebridge-syntex-magichome/README.md

 ]
 ```
 ### Required Parameters
-- `platform`
+- `platform` is always `SynTexMagicHome`
-- `log_directory`
+- `log_directory` The path where your logs are stored.
-- `accessories`
+- `accessories` For the accessory config.

 ### Optional Parameters
-- If you want to control your accessory over HTTP calls you have to add a `port` to your config
+- If you want to control your accessory over HTTP calls you have to add a `port` to your config.
 - For the `language` you can use your country initials if you want to change it *( Currently supported: `us`, `en`, `de` )*
-- If you need further information for troubleshooting and bug reports you can enable the `debug` attribute
+- If you need further information for troubleshooting and bug reports you can enable the `debug` attribute.
 - The `polling_interval` defines how often the plugin should chech the Magic Home Device state *( in seconds )*

 ### Accessory Config